KartikSharma907/KartikSharma907.github.io/_pages/about.md

   - /about.html
 ---

 <p align="justify">Hi!
 I am Kartik.
 I am a pre-final year undergraduate computer science engineering student at Birla Institute of Technology and Science (BITS) Pilani.
+I am fascinated by human-computer interaction and its applications in real life.
 My research interests primarily lie in machine learning and artificial intelligence and their applications in different domains.
-I am fascinated by the fabulous world of human-computer interaction and have developed an interest in working on various computer vision problems.</p>
+My current research focuses on object detection, image segmentation, and solving remote sensing problems using computer vision. </p>

 <p align="justify">I am currently working as a research assistant at <a href="https://www.bits-pilani.ac.in/pilani/computerscience/AdvancedDataAnalyticsParallelTechnologiesLaboratory">The Advanced Data Analytics and Parallel Technologies Lab</a>, BITS Pilani, to estimate crop yield using multivariate time series analysis of fusion of Landsat and Sentinel satellite data.</p>